N/A

 Should You Retake the GMAT Focus for the HEC Paris MiM?

-Many applicants are unsure whether they should retake the GMAT Focus when applying to the HEC Paris Master in Management (MiM).
-Based on the latest official information from HEC Paris, there is no minimum or cutoff score, but the school clearly shares the average score range of admitted students.
-This average can help you decide whether a retake makes sense for your situation.
+Many applicants are unsure whether they should retake the current GMAT exam when applying to the HEC Paris Master in Management (MiM).
+Based on the latest official information from HEC Paris, there is no minimum or cutoff score, but the school shares an official benchmark of 645/655, with 655 reported as the average score of admitted students.
+This benchmark can help you decide whether a retake makes sense for your situation.

 When Retaking the GMAT Focus Can Help